vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 However, a minor contract risk exists due to the setDCHFGasCompensation() function potentially resulting in insufficient DCHF tokens to burn from the gas pool, which could prevent redemptions ([source](https://skynet.certik.com/projects/defi-franc)).
 This has been partially resolved, but still could result in MCR (minimum collateral ratio) > CCR (collateral coverage ratio).

 To control the supply of DCHF, the protocol utilizes borrow and redemption fees.
 A 110% collateral ratio provides a price floor and ceiling, and arbitrageurs are incentivized to maintain price stability.
 However, a depeg risk exists if demand for DCHF is insufficient and it trades above 1 CHF for a prolonged period.
 The protocol does not rely on an external AMM for supply expansion or contraction, and burning/withdrawal amounts are approved through on-chain peg mechanisms.
-Although the risk of depeg is currently low, it still exists.

-# **LlamaRisk Gauge Criteria**

-(An analysis of all the above findings are used to answer the following questions, which we ultimately use to determine whether we recommend a gauge or not)

-**Centralization Factors**
+As a fork of Liquity- a resilient and battle tested stablecoin, the risk of depeg is currently low.
+The collateral selection (ETH/WBTC) is also reasonably conservative.
+It is our opinion that the greatest risk of future depeg is the possibility of governance mismangement.
+If low quality collateral types are ever added to the protocol (e.g. the protocol's native governance token MON, or complex derivative assets), failure or manipulation of underlying collateral can lead to system insolvency and therefore a depeg.

+## LlamaRisk Gauge Criteria

+### Centralization Factors

 **1. Is it possible for a single entity to rug its users?**

-The risk of a single entity rug-pulling users has been reduced by transferring the AdminContract's extensive privileges to a multisig, which currently has a 4-of-6 signer setup.
-However, despite this arrangement, there is still a considerable amount of centralization.
+The risk of a single entity rug-pulling users has been reduced by transferring ownership privileges to a multi-sig, which currently has a 4-of-6 signer setup and includes a member from the Curve team.
+It is still possible for this multi-sig to take action that can impact user funds.

 **2. If the team vanishes, can the project continue?**

-Currently, activities seem to be well-coordinated with the core team able to coordinate critical protocol functions.
-With the DAO being recently launched, there is no clear process for selecting delegates, and the forum is only active with a few participants.
-The project will be unable to continue without the core team.
+The protocol can continue operating normally in the absence of the team, but there would be no way to update the system or respond to an emergency.
+With the DAO being recently launched, there is still no direct way for tokenholder to directly assert control over the protocol.

-**Economic Factors**
+### Economic Factors

 **1. Does the project's viability depend on additional incentives?**